Florida has made a right turn since 2020. These four factors explain the change - KTVZ

 In the final week before Election Day, the two most recent US presidents will hold rallies in Florida, where a seismic political shift currently underway may alter the national political map in the years to come.

-President Joe Biden lands Tuesday in South Florida to campaign for Democrats here.
+President Joe Biden lands Tuesday in South Florida to campaign for Democrats.
 Donald Trump will host his own event for Republican Sen. Marco Rubio on Sunday in Miami.

 The circumstances of their arrivals have brought their own intrigue.
 With Democrats reticent to welcome Biden and his underwater approval rating elsewhere, the president will spend one of the final days before the election in a state that has been an afterthought for his party for much of the midterm cycle.
 Meanwhile, Republicans speculate Trump is holding court in the Sunshine State two days before the election in part to needle Florida Gov. Ron DeSantis, a potential 2024 rival who was not invited to the weekend campaign stop.